 The application layer in the Aptilo SMP Wi-Fi policy control engine is separate from the interface layer.
-The most common protocol adapters such as Diameter, RADIUS, XML / SOAP, LDAP, BGP and SNMP are already there.
+The most common protocol adapters such as Diameter, RADIUS, REST, XML / SOAP, LDAP and SNMP are already there.
 We can add new interfaces, even proprietary ones, through our flexible protocol adapter concept.

 Save on costs by controlling the end-user experience